Skip to Content

 Biscuit dough ready for the fridge

-So for those of you who cannot live without them, here is a tasty dutch cookie recipe for ‘Kerstkransjes’ so you can make them yourself at home.
+So for those of you who cannot live without them, here is a tasty Dutch cookie recipe for ‘Kerstkransjes’ so you can make them yourself at home.

 What are Kerstkransjes?